 File Repository Disk Space

 If you want to use the file repository feature, i.e., the ability to add attachments to items and issues, you'll need disk space for this.
-The attachments are not stored in the main database but rather in a separate, single sqlite database (not recommended) or in a dedicated file structure (recommended).
+The attachments are not stored in the main database but rather in a separate, single sqlite database or in a dedicated file structure (the later is recommended).
 Regardless of which option is selected, the repository must reside on local disk on the same server machine that is running the SystemWeaver server executable.
 The size needed depends entirely on how many and how large of files your users will put into the system.
 This can be everything from 10MB to terabytes.
+We recommend 300 GB of free disc space.
 If you predict that this will be an often-used feature, we recommend that you put this on a partition were you can increase as the needs of the users increase.

 With regards to port requirements, SystemWeaver only needs the port that will be used to be open.
 For example, if users will be logging in to the main server using port 1234, then only 1234 needs to be open.
 If a user is logging in to a mirror server using port 5678 (which connects to the main server using port 1234, then only port 5678 needs to be open on the mirror server.
 Closing port 80 has no effect on SystemWeaver.
 We recommend chosing a number greater than 1000.

 The closer the main server is located to the users, the lower the network latency.
 If the main server must be in a different geographic location, or if users are spread out geographically, we recommend implementing our mirror server solution.

 We recommend the use of a server alias not only to hide the path to your data, but also to allow for smoother machine changes for your SystemWeaver server installation.
 A server alias is especially suitable for: